droidacts/DrangeNotes/README.md

 - Jan 2024:
 The project is now configured for android studio hedgehog with build tools SDK 34.
 The app has been tested only on one old android phone running 7.1.1.
+If you update the initial DB file in assets, an app uninstall + phone reboot may be needed.

 ### Summary
 The name of the app is "Drange Logs".
 It is made to help with logging shots while practising in a driving range facility.
 Typical uses are: